Kimmels-n-Bits/PSRelativityConfig/README.md

 # PSRelativityConfig
-A PowerShell module with cmdlets to configure Relativity environments.
+A PowerShell module with functions to configure Relativity environments.